AhmedElsherbini/Nasal_CST_quick_checker/README.md

 python get_cst.py -i example_rel-phyla-table.tsv
 ```

+The output is 3 files in output dir.
+One , CSV file with each sample with it is predicted CST.
+Two, CSV file with CST composition.
+Three, barplot with relative abundace of CST.

+Anyhow, an example of the output is attached.

 ## Contributing

 You are welcome, please open an issue (or mail me : drahmedsherbini@yahoo.com) to discuss what you would like to change.